home-assistant/operating-system/Documentation/network.md

 ### Reset network

-If you want reset the network configuration to default, use follow commands on the host:
+If you want to reset the network configuration back to the default DHCP settings, use the following commands on the host:

 ```bash
 $ rm /etc/NetworkManager/system-connections/*